Welcome to SweetPro

 Late-season grazing on cheatgrass: Taking one scientific step at a time.
 Oregon Cattlemen's Association, July 24, 2014.

-Research conducted during 2012 and 2013 in southeastern Oregon by the University of Nevada Reno, Bureau of Land Management, and the Oregon Cattlemen's Association showed how grazing cows on non-native cheatgrass saved money, reduced fuel loads to lessen fire risk and improved cattle condition when SweetPro was used.
+Research conducted during 2012 and 2013 in southeastern Oregon by the University of Nevada Reno, Bureau of Land Management, and the Oregon Cattlemen's Association showed how grazing cows on non-native cheatgrass saved money, reduced fuel loads to lessen fire risk and helped cattle condition when SweetPro was used.
 Instead of two months feeding hay at $66 per head per month, grazing on cheatgrass saved over $50 per head per month.
 The 2012 test of 300 head using a molasses based supplement cost $10.50 per head per month and had mixed results, with the majority of the cows experiencing slightly decreased body condition scores.
-The 2013 test of 400 head using SweetPro cost $6.75 per head per month and achieved improved body condition with all cows gaining weight.
+The 2013 test of 400 head using SweetPro cost $6.75 per head per month and achieved good body condition with all cows gaining weight.
 Click here for the full story.